BuGlessRB/remixml/README.md

    - `selector`<br />
      [Extract the selected content into an array of Nodes](https://developer.mozilla.org/en-US/docs/Learn/CSS/Introduction_to_CSS/Selectors).
+   - `clone`<br />
+     Clone the first level an array of object into the target while copying.
    - `json`<br />
      Parse the content as JSON.
    - `tag`<br />